Montréal’s French roots

 Immerse yourself in New France living

-Head to Pointe-Saint-Charles to check out an 300-year-old farmhouse that was once the hub for agricultural and educational activities of the congregation of Notre-Dame.
+Head to Pointe-Saint-Charles to check out a 300-year-old farmhouse that was once the hub for agricultural and educational activities of the congregation of Notre-Dame.
 First acquired by Marguerite Bourgeoys in 1668, it was later a place to welcome the Filles du Roy (“marriageable women”) sent by France to help populate the colony.
 Get a feel for the Montréal countryside between the 17th and 20th centuries and discover some 18,000 artefacts dating back to this same period.

 Nestled at the junction of the St. Lawrence River and the Lachine Canal, this museum is testament to Lachine’s architectural, artistic and historical heritage and includes the Maison Le Ber-Le Moyne historical site.
 Built in 1669, it comprises the city’s oldest built complex from New France.
 Why not pack a picnic lunch, hop on a bike and pedal along the Lachine Canal bike path to soak in all the scenery?
 At the same time, you can discover the enchanting open-air museum, which is home to some 50 outdoor sculptures.